razaqnejad/razaqnejad/README.md

-- Hey, My name is Tami, I'm interested in Technology, Programming, and Art, weird.. 🙂 contact me at razaqnejad@gmail.com
+contact me at razaqnejad@gmail.com
 <!---
 razaqnejad/razaqnejad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.